martin0004/bike_sharing_patterns/README.md

 # Feature Engineering

-The training dataset contained enough features for developping the neural network.
+The training dataset contained enough features for developing the neural network.
 No new features had to be developped.

 However, about only 50 % of the original features were kept for training the network.
 Other features were deemed redundant or irrelevant.
-The features selected are listed below.
+Selected features are listed below.

 	 season, yr, mnth, hr, holiday, weathersit,
 	 weekday, temp, hum, windspeed